Mother Ukraine: Decommunisation

 In April 2015, the parliament of Ukraine outlawed Soviet and communist symbols, street names, and monuments as part of the decommunisation of Ukraine.
 However, World War II monuments are excluded from these laws.
 Director of the Ukrainian Institute of National Remembrance Volodymyr Viatrovych stated in February 2018 that the Soviet state emblem on the shield of the monument should be removed and replaced with the Ukrainian trident coat of arms.

-On 6 May 2023, the Ministry of Culture announced that plans to remove the Soviet emblem and replace it with the Ukrainian tryzub were underway.
+On 6 May 2023, in the context of the Russo-Ukrainian war, the Ministry of Culture announced that plans to remove the Soviet emblem and replace it with the Ukrainian tryzub were underway.

 On 13 July 2023, the DIAM urban planning agency announced that the Soviet state emblem would be replaced with the Ukrainian trident coat of arms.
 DIAM claims that in 2022, 85% of 800,000 consulted citizens favoured replacing the Soviet imagery with the trident emblem.
 The work to remove the Soviet emblem began on 13 July 2023.

 The design of the trident was developed by Ukrainian sculptor Oleksiy Perhamenshchyk with help of the third President of Ukraine Viktor Yushchenko.

-On 1 August 2023, the Soviet emblem was removed from the Motherland Monument.
+On 1 August 2023, the Soviet emblem was removed from the Mother Ukraine Monument.
 Its replacement by the Ukrainian Trident began on 5 August 2023, as part of the preparations for the Independence Day of Ukraine on 24 August.
 It was completed on schedule despite the crew facing problems of intense wind, heavy rain and Russian air raids.

 The emblem replacement raised a controversy about the state budget spending during the wartime.
 Before the work was finished Ukrainian parliament voted to dismiss Minister of Culture Oleksandr Tkachenko.

 On 1 August 2024, director of the Paton Institute of Electric Welding Ihor Krivtsun stated that according to his institute's inspection the trident on the shield is at risk of being corroded and pulled out.
-Oleksiy Perhamenshchyk denied that, saying that the replacement work was overlooked by Shimanovsky Institute of Steel Construction that overlooked the construction in the 70's and that the trident was made of stainless steel with the same material proportion as the rest of the statue while the effect mistaken for corrosion that was seen from the drones was actually a yellowing of the upper nanolayer of the welding seam caused by interaction of air with 0.08% carbon that the steel contains.
+The trident's designer, Perhamenshchyk, denied this, saying that the replacement work was overseen by Shimanovsky Institute of Steel Construction, which also had overseen the construction in the 70's and that the trident was made of stainless steel with the same material proportion as the rest of the statue while the effect mistaken for corrosion that was seen from the drones was actually a yellowing of the upper nanolayer of the welding seam caused by interaction of air with 0.08% carbon that the steel contains.
 The War Museum stated that the actual results of the inspection didn't show any signs of corrosion, instead there were only minor defects which the institute agreed to fix.
 10 October museum's press service informed that Paton Institute fixed all the minor defects, finishing the decommunization process, according to their latest inspection the welds now meet all the requirements of regulatory documentation.